 Co-hosts of interiors podcast The Great Indoors, Sophie Robinson and Kate Watson-Smyth recently discussed the pitfalls of ordering online.
-Whether it’s an armchair or a plant pot, shopping for our homes online can be tricky.
+Whether it’s an armchair or a plant pot, shopping for our homes online can be more tricky than we might think.

-We’ve all bought something that turned up far bigger or smaller than we expected, and one investment piece of furniture that’s important to get right is of course the sofa.
-Not only has it got to fit the space, but it’s also got to fit through the door – and possibly up the stairs and around tight corners.
+One investment piece of furniture that it’s especially important to get right is, of course, when you come to choose the best sofa – or best sofa bed – for your home.
+Not only does the sofa you plump for have to fit your space perfectly, but it’s also got to fit through the door – and possibly up the stairs and around tight corners – first.

 Interiors expert and author of Mad About the House Planner: Your Home, Your Story highlighted the importance of measuring the depth of a sofa.
 ‘Measure the depth of the sofa,’ she says.
 ‘I’ve seen people come unstuck where the sofa’s turned out to be much deeper than they wanted.